What is 5th Degree Drug Possession in MN?

 In this article, we’ll discuss 5th degree drug charges in Minnesota, as well as possible consequences and defenses.
 Remember that with the help of a criminal defense lawyer, charges can potentially be reduced or eliminated.
 If you face drug possession charges, we strongly recommend that you contact us as soon as possible.

-What Are 5th Degree Drug Charges?
+What Are 5th Degree Drug Charges in MN?

 In the state of Minnesota, there are five different degrees of drug charges.
 The degree of the crime depends upon the amount of substance in question.
 It also depends upon whether the substance was being sold or manufactured.